 Palm Sunday (Domingo de Ramos)

 This is the first day of the Semana Santa processions.
 Palm Sunday honours the icon of Cristo de la Fé y del Perdón and Santa María Inmaculada Madre de la Iglesia and simulates Jesus Christ’s coming to Jerusalem.
-The procession is held at the Basilica de San Miguel and will continue through the streets around 4 in the evening.
+The procession starts and ends at the Basilica de San Miguel.
+Around 6:30 in the evening, the procession will continue through the streets.
 You will find that many of those who are taking part in the ceremony will be wearing some very severe outfits – these clothes are similar to those worn in late 14th century.

 Holy Wednesday (Miércoles Santo)

 On Wednesday Madrid will celebrate the “third fall of Jesus Christ” or las tres caídas with live music and a street walk that will start and finish at the Plaza de San Andrés at 9:00 pm.

 There are two interesting events during Jueves Santo, and the first is El Cautivo Divino.
 A procession that started with prisoners after the Civil War, it features the image of Jésus el Divino and will take place at 19:00 outside of Colegio Calasancio in the Salamanca neighborhood.
 The other tradition, also at 19:00, is the procession of Nuestro Padre Jesús Nazareno “El pobre” y María Santísima del dulce nombre en su soledad.
 Members of the Illustrious, Primitive, and Fervent Brotherhood of Nazarenes will present the massive images of Virgin Maria Santísima de la Esperanza and Jesús del Gran Poder on top of a beautiful altar carried by monks dressed in traditional clothes.
 The procession will start and end by the Church of San Pedro, called “El Viejo”.